owInteractive/laravel-challenge/readme.md

         - User need an Account
 4. Miscellaneous
     - [ ] Event List in the next 'x' days
+    - [ ] Create _partials/alerts.blade_
+        - File to use as any alert to errors or success
 #### Encountered Issues
 1. ``SQLSTATE[42000]``
     - When executed: